-This Filipino-inspired recipe is pork that’s marinated with vinegar and soy sauce, simmered, and then browned, and if you serve with cauliflower rice this tasty recipe is low-carb, Keto, low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Pork Adobo is a Filipino-inspired recipe for pork that’s marinated with vinegar, soy sauce, and bay leaves.
+Then it’s simmered and then browned, and if you serve with cauliflower rice this tasty recipe is low-carb, Keto, low-glycemic, gluten-free, and dairy-free.
+Use Pork Recipes to find more recipes like this one.

 In the Philippines, there’s a style of cooking commonly called Adobo, in which chicken, pork, or most often a combination of the two are cooked in soy sauce, vinegar, and water which has been seasoned with lots of garlic, bay leaves, and black pepper.
 Then the meat is browned or even grilled, and served with the cooking liquid, which is reduced to a tasty thick brown sauce.
 I’ve seen recipes for this in many different places, but when this recipe appeared in my local newspaper back in 2005, I decided to give it a try.

 The recipe credit in the paper says “Adapted from Madhur Jaffrey’s Step-by-Step Cooking” and then I adapted it more when I made it in 2005 and again when I revisited the recipe, so I am not claiming this is an authentic Filipino recipe, although I think cooks all over the Philippines have their own version of this dish.
 But authentic or not, this was seriously delicious.
 By the way, don’t confuse the word Adobo in this recipe from the Mexican sauce or spice blend that has the same name.